 By default, the Salesforce.com connector uses a managed keychain for OAuth tokens that are generated for Tableau Server by the data provider and shared by all users in the same site.
 You can configure Tableau Server with saved client ID and client secret.
-There are two scenarios where you might want to do this:
+There are three scenarios where you might want to do this:

 - Salesforce connector—If you're using the Salesforce connector, you can configure Tableau Server with an OAuth client ID and secret, so the connector can use saved credentials.